akornsys-rdi/pcbid-specifications/README.md

 PCBID is a unique numbering system for PCBs designed to generate **unique codes** that identify PCBs and allow their **traceability**.
 This numbering has been conceived to be a robust system, **usable in any scenario**.
 It also **provides useful information** for the user, ensuring a **good readability** of the numbering.

 The system has been designed to provide a **high data compression**, creating a **code short enough** to be inserted in even the smallest PCB.
 And the generation process, as well as the overlay process, allows to be **automated processes** with external tools.
-In this way, more than 50 million authors are allowed in the current version, with a total of more than 2700 billion unique projects.
+In this way, close to 30 million authors are allowed in the current version, with a total of almost 900 trillion unique projects.

 ### Recommended silkscreen size